zjhiphop/ET-Refactor/readme.markdown

 ### 2.build "etpm" to manange "activity" package
 ####  eg :  run command 'etpm install epaper' will install epaper moduler to system
 ### 3.manage jQuery plugin depandency & mutiple load issue
+### 4.use some robot to do complax task. such as : http://hubot.github.com